RHEPDS/OCPVirt/README.md

 11:00		BREAK

-11:15		Subscription Models
+11:15		Migration from RHV and VMWare

-12:00		Migration from RHV and VMWare
+12:00

 12:30		Q&A